-number of childs 380.1152- 380-1 ren who should 157 of the Sch is collecting information nts.
-This information will be used by the be provided bilingual instruction accord cool Code of 1995, Michigan's Bilinguate following information?
-Thank you very ne district to determine the rding to Sections 1 Education law.
-Would Name of Studer nt Grade Age Name of School Building 1.
-Is your child 's native langu ag a language other than English?
+Name of Student Grade Age

+Name of School Building

+1. Is your child's native langu ag a language other than English?

 Yes No If yes, what is that language?

-2. Is the "prima English? ary language" used in your child's home environme ent a language other than Yes No If yes, what is that language?
-3. Was the stu Yes dent born outs No side of the US?
-4. When did y our child enter r the United States school?
-Primary langua ige" means the dominant language used by a person fo r communication.
+2. Is the "primary language" used in your child's home environn nent a language othe er than English?

+Yes No If yes, what is that language?

+side of the US or Puerto Rico?

+Yes No